 User defined maximum pressure rate of change.
-The Product is designed to control with minimum overshoot into a wide variety of external volumes at its highest slew rate.
+The RUSKA 7250 is designed to control with minimum overshoot into a wide variety of external volumes at its highest slew rate.
 Therefore, in most applications it is recommended that the slew rate be set at its maximum rate value.
 This provides the highest speed control without jeopardizing overshoot or control stability properties.
 The only application where the operator may wish to slow down the slew rate (control speed) is in applications where the device under test could be damaged by high rate of pressure change.
-The Product control algorithm tries to limit the rate of pressure change to the slew rate.
+The Calibrator control algorithm tries to limit the rate of pressure change to the slew rate.
+On Calibrator's with full scale pressures ranges less than 10 psi (70 kPa), it is common to reduce the slew rate to less than 25% of full scale to improve on control overshoot characteristics.